siscia/numerino/README.md

 # Numerino

-Simple in memory Priority Queue
+Simple in memory Priority Queue.

-Numerino aims to be a standard, rock solid priority queue for any necessities.
+Numerino aims at being a standard rock solid priority queue for any necessity.

-I try to follow the UNIX philosophy to do only one thing and do it extremelly well.
+I tried to follow the UNIX philosophy: do only one thing and do it extremely well.

 ## Use cases

-A priority queue can be used in a lot of different scenarios, I am not trying to assume how you will use but I am only trying to provide the best platform to let you accomplish your job.
+A priority queue can be used in many different scenarios.

+I am not assuming how you will use Numerino but I am trying to provide the best platform to let you accomplish your job.

-Since I have done no asumption of how you are going to use `Numerino` I sticked to use only strings, these because I find string to be a great compromise between flexibility and human-friendliness.
+Since there are no assumptions on how you are going to use `Numerino` I sticked to use only strings, as they are a great compromise between flexibility and human-friendliness.

-The priority are internally rappresentent as string, as well is possible to enqueue only strings.
+The priorities are internally represented as strings, and it is possible to enqueue only strings.

-Example of use can be as a manager for a web crawler, or to manage CPU intenive work on a cluster, or pretty much anythig that need to be done in order.
+Examples of use can be a manager for a web crawler, or to manage CPU intensive work on a cluster, or pretty much anything that needs to be done in order.

 ## Work in progress

-This is the very first release of `Numerino` I tried to provide the smallest useful piece of software I could come out with, there are pretty much no features but it is reasonably fast and reasonably correct.
+This is the very first release of `Numerino`.
+I tried to provide the smallest useful piece of software I could come out with, there are pretty much no features but it is reasonably fast and reasonably correct.

 I hope the community will use the project and suggest features and improvements to the software.